-\Allocation Amount includes project delivery costs and does not include administration and planning costs.
+^{}Allocation Amount includes project delivery costs and does not include administration and planning costs.

-The city of Houston and Harris County have each received a direct allocation from the State's allocation at the direction of HUD.
-The amounts allocated to the city of Houston and Harris County for the initial \$5.024 billion were based on the amounts of unmet need calculated by HUD.
+The city of Houston and Harris County areas have each received a direct allocation from the State's allocation at the direction of HUD.
+The amounts allocated to the areas of the city of Houston and Harris County for the initial \$5.024 billion were based on the amounts of unmet need calculated by HUD.
 The same methodology was used by HUD to determine the amount of the \$5.024 billion allocated to the State of Texas.
 The amounts were adjusted to account for the prior allocation to Harris County, the economic revitalization program, and state administration costs.
 Located in Appendix G (Section 13.1) is a table that identifies the adjustments made in the Initial Action Plan.
+Harris County, the City of Houston or the GLO will manage these direct allocations.
+The State reserves the right to administer programs directly based on the performance and need in any subrecipient area.